-On April 20, 2009, it was reported that four zebras had died in early March, shortly after two African Buffalo were introduced to their enclosure.
+In April 2009, it was reported that FOUR zebras had died after two African Buffalo were introduced to their enclosure.
 The zoo did not make the incident public at the time.
-A spokesperson for the Vancouver Humane Society stated that the zebras were between five and 15 years old, and probably died from exertional myopathy, a muscle disease causing damage to muscle tissues which is caused by physiological changes (often extreme exertion, struggle, or stress).
-The spokesperson also stated that African Buffalo are extremely dangerous and although the two species co-exist in the wild, they should not have been placed together in an enclosed space.
+A spokesperson for the Vancouver Humane Society stated that the zebras were between five and 15 years old, and died from exertional myopathy, a muscle disease causing damage to muscle tissues which is caused by physiological changes (often extreme exertion, struggle, or stress).
+The spokesperson also stated that African Buffalo are extremely dangerous and although the two species co-exist in the wild, they should NOT have been placed together in an enclosed space.

-In May, 2008, a thiefbroke into the zoo when it was closed, entered the Spider Monkey enclosure, killed Jocko (the male monkey) and kidnapped Mia (the female monkey).
+In May 2008, a thief broke into the zoo when it was closed, and entered the Spider Monkey enclosure.
+The thief killed Jocko the male monkey, via skull fracture.
+The thief kidnapped Mia the female monkey.
+SHE IS STILL MISSING TODAY JUNE 2014.
 The case is still unsolved and there is currently a $3,000 reward for Mia's safe return.
-Autopsy reports indicated Jocko died from a skull fracture.
-They had lived together for 15 years.
+The 2 spider monkeys had lived together for 15 years.

-In June, 2008, the zoo made headlines when Skye, a female Golden Eagle, was killed by a lioness after landing in the lion enclosure, following a run-in with a group of crows.
+In June 2008, Skye, a female Golden Eagle, was killed by a lioness after landing in the lion enclosure, following a run-in with a group of crows.